 About the Institute of Biomedical Science

-With over 20,000 members in over 30 countries, we are the leading professional body for biomedical scientists.
+With over 20,000 members in over 30 countries, the Institute of Biomedical Science is the leading professional body for biomedical scientists, support staff and students.

-We provide opportunities for professional recogintion with access to Health and Care Professions Council (HCPC) registration and the Science Council's registers.
+- provide opportunities for professional recognition with access to Health and Care Professions Council (HCPC) registration and the Science Council's registers

-We also provide a voice for our members with policy makers and promote the role of biomedial science in society.
+- provide a voice for our members with policy makers and promote the role of biomedical science in society.

 The majority of our members work in healthcare, with many also based in university and veterinary laboratories, government agencies and services.
-Our members also work in the commercial sectior and academia.
+Our members also work in the commercial sector and academia.